NjegosP/interviewQuestions/react/questions.md

 ### 10. What is the difference between React.memo, useMemo, and useCallback?
 [Hard]

-**Sample Answer**:

--   **React.memo** is a higher-order component that memoizes a component, preventing re-renders if props haven't changed.
+**React.memo** is a higher-order component that memoizes a component, preventing re-renders if props haven't changed.

--   **useMemo** memoizes a computed value, recalculating only when dependencies change.
+**useMemo** memoizes a computed value, recalculating only when dependencies change.

--   **useCallback** memoizes a function, returning the same function instance unless dependencies change.
+**useCallback** memoizes a function, returning the same function instance unless dependencies change.

 **Best Practices:**